prashanth-up/Zoom-Automation/README.md

 #### Make sure the Zoom settings are as follows
 ##### Set the Audio Settings as follows :
 <img src = "configurations/zoom_audio.png" width = "600">
+* It is not necessary to enable the "Automatically join audio by computer when joining a meeting."

 ##### Set the Video Settings as follows :
 <img src = "configurations/zoom_vid.png" width = "600">